jonkeren/linux-cli-cheat-sheet/README.md

 `--directory-prefix=~/warmertmp` ensures that temporary files will end up in that temp dir.

-`--no-directories` will ensure no empty directories are left out after running our minimalistic crawler
+`--no-directories` will ensure no empty directories are left out after running

 Optional: `--quiet` is just a good way to silence any output to avoid cron email being sent.